 Adequacy and the derogations have not been challenged by Schrems II as such, however, questions have been raised regarding the ability of BCRs and SCCs to ensure an adequate level of protection for personal data.

-So, what can be done if you are a European organisation needing to transfer personal data to the USA or a third country not deemed adequate (which may include the UK after Brexit) using SCCs or BCRs?
+So, what can be done if you are a European organisation needing to transfer personal data to the USA or a A country that is not part of the European Economic Area (EEA). not deemed adequate (which may include the UK after Brexit) using SCCs or BCRs?
 At the time of writing, the answer from the European Data Protection Board (EDPB) is to carry out a ‘risk assessment’.